 Conversations between us often explored this resonant space.
 These conversations occurred in various places in the city of Liverpool and in New Brighton on the Wirral Peninsula, looking out at the Mersey, its docks, ferries and flows.
 In the context of a port city, the impact of globalized capital is visible at every turn including universities and cultural “industries,” and the situatedness informed the ways in which we conversationally developed our thought.
 Cornelia’s understanding of comparative literatures and politics enabled her to understand the similarities and differences between the status and value of poetry in multiple languages and cultures.
 Eleanor was inspired by the value given to poetry in Latin America and Cornelia was concerned with the marginal status of poetry in British culture in comparison.
 Although we both desired to step outside of the flows of capital, our conversation as academic and poet were framed by an understanding of the forces at play in our own subject positions as academic and poet employed in UK universities.
 We acknowledged a desire to create cultural spaces which exist outside or parallel to the existing power structures but that this impulse is itself a result of our entanglement as poet and intellectual within the capitalization of these capacities.
 As Rosi Braidotti puts it,

 Yet that same critique (new materialism) is also reactive, reflecting the epistemic accelerationism so constitutive of advanced capitalism – that is, a knowledge economy based on apprehending and capitalising upon the informational power of living matter itself, most notably its immanent qualities, self-organising capacity, and potential.
 Capital value today is constituted by the scientific and economic comprehension of all that lives.
-(Braidotti 2019)
+(Braidotti 2019, PAGE NO)

 The collaborative, dialogic, conversational method of our thinking is an attempt to resist capture without falling into reactive patterns.
 It is certainly a method seen in new materialist research practices, and conversation it is also a crucial element of a social practice of poetry, one which Joan Retallack highlights in her essay “What is Experimental Poetry and Why Do We Need It?”, which features in Cornelia Gräbner’s essay “Knowing Poetically.”
 The conversation as method and springboard is thus shared by several approaches that meet in this project – the New Materialism of the European New Humanities, the Historical Materialism that shaped social understandings of poetry in Latin American Studies and is now transformed by its encounter with indigenous cosmologies – and, because of its relationship to time and space, resists the strict, disciplinary temporalities imposed by current neoliberal managerial academic practice.